XRPLF/clio/CONTRIBUTING.md

 ## Git commands
 This sections offers a detailed look at the git commands you will need to use to get your PR submitted.
-Please note that there are more than one way to do this and these commands are only  provided for your convenience.
+Please note that there are more than one way to do this and these commands are provided for your convenience.
 At this point it's assumed that you have already finished working on your feature/bug.

-> **Important:** Before you issue any of the commands below, please hit the `Sync fork` button and make sure your fork's `develop` branch is up to date with the main `clio` repository.
+> **Important:** Before you issue any of the commands below, please hit the `Sync fork` button and make sure your fork's `develop` branch is up-to-date with the main `clio` repository.

 ``` bash
 # Create a backup of your branch